taynaud/python-louvain/docs/index.rst

     this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.<br><br>

-    * Neither the name of the NetworkX Developers nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.<br><br><br>
+    * Neither the name of the python-louvain Developers nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.<br><br><br>